Employment & Wage Class Action Lawsuits in Alabama

 Alabama follows a six-year statute of limitations for breach of contract claims under Alabama Code § 6-2-34, which can apply to employment disputes.
 However, FLSA claims are subject to a two-year limitation period, or three years for willful violations.
 Alabama courts have recognized that systematic wage theft and misclassification often constitute ongoing violations, potentially extending the limitations period for affected workers seeking recovery through class action litigation.

-Notable Alabama Employment & Wage Settlements
+What we can verify about Alabama Employment & Wage settlements

 Are Alabama Residents Eligible?